MUSC Bulletin | College of Health Professions

 ECT-420.
 Seminar IV.
 Students discuss problems arising during their Clinical Experience courses.
 This is accomplished through the use of case presentations to the faculty and first year students.
 Each student also prepares a seminar presentation on a current selected topic in extracorporeal circulation.
 1 s.h.
 Spring.

-ECT-451.
-Clinical Experience II.
-This course is designed to provide the necessary clinical experience so that a student can perform the routine extracorporeal circulation procedures.
-The student will also be provided adequate experience in other clinical service activities, monitoring, ward rounds, intra-operative surgery, and postoperative management.
-12 s.h.
+ECT-453.
+Clinical Experience II A. This course is designed to provide the necessary clinical experience so that a student can perform extracorporeal circulation procedures under the direct supervision of a clinical instructor.
+The student will gain clinical experience in intra-operative surgical management of cardiopulmonary bypass and other perfusion related activities.
+6 s.h.
 Fall.

-ECT-452.
-Clinical Experience III.
-This advanced course is designed to complete the student’s clinical experience.
+ECT-456.
+Clinical Experience III A. This advanced course is designed to complete the student’s clinical experience.
 The student will be expected to perform as though unsupervised in all routine cardiovascular procedures and will operate more complex devices.
-The student will be “on call” for weekend and emergency procedures and will be introduced to administration of departmental activities.
-12 s.h.
+The student will be “on call” for weekend and emergency procedures.
+6 s.h.
 Spring.

 ECT-461.
 Research Planning and Design II.
 This course allows the student to complete a pilot study based on the proposal submitted in Research Planning and Design I. The topic will become the student’s research project for ECT-462 and ECT-463.
 The student is required to present and critique relevant research literature in a journal club conference.
 Presentation and defense of the preliminary results of their pilot study is required.
 1 s.h.
 Summer.